de-Boer-Lab/GAME_modules/README.md

 | Matcher V1               | https://zenodo.org/records/16815812             | A containerized, LLM-powered genomics ontology matcher using a chunk-and-compete algorithm to handle large vocabularies.        |
 | Matcher V2               | [LINK HERE]             | An upgraded LLM-powered genomics ontology matcher with a recursive tournament algorithm for superior scalability and more precise, granular matching.        |

-If you have any questions feel free to reach out to Ishika Luthra (ishika.luthra@ubc.ca)
+If you have any questions feel free to reach out to Ishika Luthra (ishika.luthra@ubc.ca).
+Please report bugs on the main GAME Github: LINK or on the individual repository pages for module specific questions/bugs.